searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 First, MoreVanillaBuilds by Galathil has been archived on Github and has not been updated for Hildir's Request, while this mod was built for Hildir's Request.
 Second, the code used to allow placing added pieces for MoreVanillaBuilds had the additional effect of bypassing all placement restrictions for all pieces, which meant that it was possible to build pieces in locations that it was not possible to deconstruct them.
 In contrast, this mod always respect placement restrictions (such as the no build zone at spawn) to prevent issues with being unable to deconstruct pieces by using code based on PotteryBarn.

 ### Deconstructing Pieces
 Since this mod adds more prefabs to the hammer, that means you can deconstruct more pieces.
-As of version 0.0.3, world-generated pieces will only drop their default drops, while player-built piecces will only drop the resources used to build them.
+As of version 0.0.3, world-generated pieces will only drop their default drops, while player-built pieces will only drop the resources used to build them.

 ### CreatorShop Pieces
-Prefabs set to the custom CreatorShop cateogry on the hammer will behave differently than pieces from other categories with respect to deconstructing them.
+Prefabs set to the custom CreatorShop category on the hammer will behave differently than pieces from other categories with respect to deconstructing them.

 Specifically, when a piece is set to the CreatorShop category player's can only deconstruct instances of that piece that they have placed themselves.
 This prevents player's from deconstructing world-generated prefabs like trees while still allowing you to build and deconstruct player-placed trees.
 If multiple player's have this mod enabled they can still only deconstruct CreatorShop pieces that they have placed themselves.

 ## Known Issues
 Placing armor on the Male Armor Stand and Female Armor Stand prefabs have clipping issues where not all of the armor is displayed.
 I have not been able to fix this as of yet.

+## Planned Improvements
+- Add a configuration option for each prefab that enables a generic collision patch to allow users to possibly fix placing prefabs that have not been custom patched yet.
+- Figure out if I can implement server-sync with this mod so configurations can be enforced on servers.

 ## Compatibility
 This is a non-exhaustive list.